Introduction to Bayesian regression models

 scale reduction factor on split chains (at convergence, Rhat = 1).

-A Bayesian linear model: plot predictions
+A Bayesian regression model: plot predictions

 Try it yourself!